 Our love of all things Harry Potter rolls on!
 This time we are tackling the infamous spell Wingardium Leviosa, the levitation spell.
-In the first book, Harry Potter and the Philosophers Stone, there is a great scene where the young wizards are learning this spell in charms class using feathers.
+In the first book, Harry Potter and the Philosophers Stone, there is a great scene where the young wizards are learning this spell in first year charms class using feathers.
 So we decided to recreate this charms lesson.

 WINGARDIUM LEVIOSA CHARMS (SCIENCE) LESSON

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.
 Or visit our YouTube channel to see if the video has been uploaded there.
 We are slowly uploading our archives.
 Thanks!